cyberark/conjur/docs/tour.md

 To load the policy, use the CLI command `conjur policy load <policy-id> <policy-file>`.
 This command requires two arguments:

-* `policy-id` The first time you load a policy, use the policy id "bootstrap".
+* `policy-id` The first time you load a policy, use the policy id "root".
 This is a special policy name that is used to define root-level data.
 * `policy-file` Policy file containing statements in YAML format.

 {% highlight shell %}
-$ conjur policy load bootstrap conjur.yml
+$ conjur policy load root conjur.yml
-Loaded policy 'bootstrap'
+Loaded policy 'root'
 {
   "created_roles": {
     "myorg:user:alice": {